CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### Biome Placeholders
-These placeholders translate to the `&BIOME&` Global Placeholder in `Presence Settings` menu within the Config Gui.
+These placeholders translate to the `&BIOME&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

 You can configure these Sub-Placeholders throughout the `Biome Messages` area of the Config Gui.